Wololoeren/Distastic-Rules/README.md

 ## Triggers

-- **When:** Resolve simultaneously with the result (pause current execution, resolve the effect, then continue).
+- **When**: Effect is applied with the result (pause ongoing execution resolve then add this result to the ongoing result then continue).
-- **Before:** Resolve before the result (pause execution, fully resolve effect, then continue).
+- **Before**: Effect is applied before result. (pause the ongoing execution then full resolve this effect then continue)
-- **After:** Resolve after the current execution fully finishes.
+- **After**: Effect is applied after result. (pause this execution until the ongoing execution is fully resolved)

 ---